mdp-toolkit/mdp-docs/binetdbn/readme.txt

 Other files:
 dbn_nodes.py -- This is the original non-bimdp DBN node from Pietro, which is
-    the basis for the binet DBN implementation. dbn_binodes.py -- The bimdp version of a DBN. dbn_binodes_coroutine.py -- Almost the same as dbn_binodes.py, but using a coroutine for managing the different phases.
+    the basis for the BiMDP DBN implementation. dbn_binodes.py -- The current BiMDP implementation of the DBN, based on the coroutine decorator for easy continuation.

+old_dbn_binodes_coroutine.py -- Older version based on a coroutine, but without
+	using the coderoator.
+This might still be useful to understand how the codecorator actually works. old_dbn_binodes_statemachine.py -- Older version based on a state machine implementation.